openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

 > **Note:**
 >
-> When using the Router.back method to return to a specified page, all pages from the top of the stack (inclusive) to the specified page (exclusive) will be popped from the stack and destroyed.
+> When using `Router.back` to return to a specified page, all pages from the top of the stack (inclusive) to the specified page (exclusive) are popped and destroyed.
 >
-> Additionally, if the Router.back method is used to return to the original page, the original page will not be recreated.
-Therefore, variables declared with @State will not be redeclared, and the page's aboutToAppear lifecycle callback will not be triggered.
-If you need to use custom parameters passed during the return in the original page, parse the parameters where needed.
-For example, parse the parameters in the onPageShow lifecycle callback.
+> Additionally, if `Router.back` is used to return to the original page, the original page is not recreated.
+Thus, variables declared with `@State` are not redeclared, and the `aboutToAppear` lifecycle callback is not triggered.
+To use custom parameters passed during the return, parse them where needed, such as in the `onPageShow` lifecycle callback.

 ## Adding a Confirmation Dialog Before Page Return

-During application development, to prevent user misoperations or data loss, it is sometimes necessary to display a confirmation dialog before the user returns from one page to another, asking for confirmation to proceed.
+In application development, to prevent accidental operations or data loss, you may need to display a confirmation dialog before users return to another page, asking them to confirm the action.

-This document will introduce how to implement this functionality from the aspects of [System Default Confirmation Dialog](#system-default-confirmation-dialog) and [Custom Confirmation Dialog](#custom-confirmation-dialog).
+This document introduces how to implement this functionality using [System Default Confirmation Dialog](#system-default-confirmation-dialog) and [Custom Confirmation Dialog](#custom-confirmation-dialog).

 **Figure 3** Adding a Confirmation Dialog Before Page Return